 The PLC also provides eligibility to apply for a potential pathway to the Mid-Career Master in Public Administration (MC/MPA).
 Learners who earn the credential prior to applying to the MC/MPA Program have the opportunity to count PLC courses toward the MC/MPA degree if admitted through the pathway.

-The Public Leadership Credential is a reflection of Harvard Kennedy School’s commitment to improving public policy and leadership creating a safer, freer, more just, and more prosperous society.
+The Public Leadership Credential reflects of Harvard Kennedy School’s commitment to improving public policy and leadership creating a safer, freer, more just, and more prosperous society.
 This online program, designed by renowned Harvard Kennedy School faculty, gives changemakers the skills and knowledge necessary to advance the public good and make an immediate impact in their communities.
 The credential gives learners a better understanding of the nexus of policy, ethics, and leadership, equipping them to become effective public changemakers.

 Six Courses.
 Three Focus Areas.